SwiftUI On All Devices

 Take advantage of the big screen

-On tvOS, the tab controller should be added *inside* navigation controller, so that you see tabs at the top on the root level, but when you select some content, the tabs disappear
+On tvOS, the tab controller should be added *inside* the navigation controller, so that you see tabs at the top on the root level, but when you select something from the list, the tabs disappear to leave more space for the content

 macOS: